 1. Saigon River Overview

 At the upstream, Saigon River runs from south to north while at the middle and end, it runs in the northwest - southeast direction.
-Its total length is 256 kilometres, 80 kilometres of which runs in Ho Chi Minh City.
-The average water flow is around 54 cubic metres per second.
-In Ho Chi Minh City, Saigon River has a width of 225 metres to 370 metres and a depth of up to 20 metres.
-Its basin is measured over 5,000 square kilometres.
+Its total length is 256 kilometers, 80 kilometers of which runs in Ho Chi Minh City.
+The average water flow is around 54 cubic meters per second.
+In Ho Chi Minh City, Saigon River has a width of 225 meters to 370 meters and a depth of up to 20 meters.
+Its basin is measured over 5,000 square kilometers.

 With such a depth in such a large area, Saigon River can host the operations of ships of various sizes.
 Hence, it used to be the main route for transportation from southern Vietnam to the East Sea in the French colonial period.

 History of the river: The history of many big cities in the world has been associated with rivers like Paris with the Seine River, London with the Thames River, Moscow with Moscow River, Hanoi with Hong River.
 Similarly, Ho Chi Minh City has the Saigon River zigzagging through its history.

 In the 17th century, when Gia Dinh province (the then name of Saigon City, Ho Chi Minh City) was established by the Nguyen Dynasty (1802-1945), the only way to reach the small land was sailing on Ben Nghe River (the then name of Saigon River).
 The ruling dynasty then developed trading in the area, where Gia Dinh became one of the main ports in the country thanks to the system of interlaced rivers and canals near the East Sea.

 At that time, the main route to Gia Dinh from other areas was sailing through the Can Gio sea area to Nha Be River, where ships turned right into Ben Nghe River to head to Gia Dinh province.